atomikaya/fiction/_posts/over-and-done-with/2017-01-08-A Good Setup.md

 layout: chapter
 categories: over-and-done-with 2

+summary: |
+  Andy, a professional killer and his teammate and driver Spanky have been shaken by their latest job, which did not go as expected.
 ---
 It was supposed to go like this: she was called Linda Dollahan and she had to die.
 Why, they did not need to know.
 As for the *how*, they were handed a comprehensive schedule of her time on the 24th, which left little in the way of surprises.
 They found the time at which she was to be home alone, daddy doing a night shift, the kids spending the week at granny's house, located the next town over.